-Are you a Girl Scout leader looking for something to do with your Junior troop?
-Our Detective Badge in a Bag combines an educational experience with hands-on fun and your girls will earn the Junior Detective badge in one unforgettable meeting.
+Are you a GS leader looking for something to do with your Junior troop?
+Our Detective Badge in a Bag® combines an educational experience with hands-on fun and your girls will earn the Junior Detective badge in one unforgettable meeting.

-Our Detective Badge in a Bag has everything you will need for your Girl Scout troop to learn about fingerprinting, Morse Code, observation and DNA matching.
+Our Detective Badge in a Bag® has everything you will need for your Junior troop to learn about fingerprinting, Morse Code, observation and DNA matching.
 Then the girls will play a game of Clue on a life-sized game board where they are the game pieces.
 Giggle along with them as the get assigned characters such as Alien Keeper or Ghost Buster and guess which one of them ate the escargot in gym.
 Or maybe the Dolphin Trainer ate the octopus dessert in the Chemistry lab?
-Play again and again with your Girl Scout troop.
+Play again and again with your troop.
 Each game will be different!

 Step 1: Practice the Power of Observation